Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: Theoretical framework

 According to the blast-wave model, the momentum information of the final hadrons is obtained.
-In the STAR experiment, the tracks of particles are reconstructed by the Time Projection Chamber (TPC).
-A preliminary estimate of the momentum resolution of reconstructed particles has been made ~\cite{resolution}.
-According to the momentum resolution of particles in TPC, we assume a momentum resolution of $3\%$ for $\overline{p}$ and $4\%$ for ${}^3\overline{H}e$ for the phase-space.
-The emission source of high energy heavy ion collisions can be considered spherically symmetric~\cite{p_lambda}.
-For central Au + Au collision at $\sqrt{S_{NN}}$ = 200 GeV, the radius of emission source is about 5-6 fm~\cite{radius1,radius2}.
-We assume a spherically symmetric Gaussian distribution source with a radius of $5.5fm$ for the phase-space.
+In the STAR experiment, the tracks of particles are reconstructed by the Time Projection Chamber (TPC) ~\cite{resolution} and Heavy Flavor Tracker (HFT) ~\cite{hf2}.
+According to the momentum resolution of particles in TPC and HFT, we assume a momentum resolution of $1.5\%$ for $\rm{\overline{p}}$ and $2\%$ for $\rm{\overline{{}^3He}}$ for the phase-space ~\cite{hf1,hf2,resolution}.
+Based on the resolution, the momentum of particles from the model is smeared.
+The emission source of high energy heavy ion collisions can be considered spherically symmetric ~\cite{p_lambda}.
+For Au + Au collisions at $\sqrt{S_{NN}}$ = 200 GeV, the sizes of emission source corresponding to central collisions and peripheral collisions are different.
+The radius of emission source for 200GeV Au+Au collision is about 5 - 6 fm according to the STAR experimental results ~\cite{radius1,radius2}.
+Here we assume the source radius in our case is 5 fm for central collisions.
+While the peripheral collision has a typical source radius of 3 fm ~\cite{radius1,radius2}.